Cart 0

 MILLION DOLLARS AWARDED

-Miss Klamath County-Miss City of Sunshine Scholarship Organization has been fortunate to award more than one million dollars in scholarships and awards to local participants.
+Miss Klamath County-Miss City of Sunshine Scholarship Organization has been fortunate to award more than one million dollars in scholarships, awards and in-kind donations to local participants.

 55+